emacsmirror/repo-grep/README.md

 ### Binary file search

-Binary files are skipped by default; toggle this with `M-x repo-grep-set-ignore-binary` or set:
+Binary files are skipped by default.
+You can change this via `M-x repo-grep-set-ignore-binary` or set:

 ```elisp
 (setq repo-grep-ignore-binary nil)